fathimasithara01/fathimasithara01/README.md

 - Designing scalable, production-ready architectures

 ###  Current mission:
 Build complete, modular backend projects in Go that feel like they were crafted by a team — not a solo developer.
-(Even though I am one 👨‍💻)
+(Even though I am one)

 ---